pushkargodbole/GPUPySPH/README.md

-This is the repository for my High Performance Computing course project titled "GPU Extension for PySPH.
+This is the repository for my High Performance Computing course project titled "GPU Extension for PySPH".

 Additional details of the project may be found in report.pdf